by Texas Homesteader ~

 You mean those little scrubby things you use in the shower?
 Who knew??!!

 OK I’m embarrassed to admit this, but I’d always thought luffas were some sort of product from the sea.
-But apparently not!
+But they’re grown on a fast-growing and productive vine.

 Homegrown Luffa Benefits

 There are several benefits I’ve found to growing my own luffa.
-(I’ll discuss them in detail a little further below.)
+(I’ll discuss each one in more detail below)

 - Luffa is easy to grow and produces heavily.